 In February 1958, ten months before my ride to the 1958 Bahamas Speed Week in Nassau, the Cuban Grand Prix was held in Havana.
 Despite all the hoopala being called a Grand Prix, the Cuban race was for sports cars, not the open wheel formula one cars used in the driver's championship.
 So said, the Edgar contingent showed up with two race ready cars, the 4.9 Ferrari for Maston Gregory and the 450-S for Shelby.
 They also had a third car under their auspices, that being race car owner Tempel Buell's 450-S for Fangio, with Landaker responsible for all three.
 The whole Cuban thing ended being nothing but a major fiasco.
 The day before the race, after a full day of practice, Fangio went back to his hotel and was immediately confronted by three armed men who took him out of the hotel, put him in a car and drove off.
-The men were Castro guerilla fighters trying to embarrass the head of the Cuban government, Batista and his regime.
+The men were pro-Castro guerilla fighters trying to embarrass the head of the Cuban government, Batista and his regime.
 The race went off the next day without Fangio, starting two hours late.
 Six laps into the 500 mile race a car went out of control and slammed into the crowd killing six or seven people and injuring upwards of thirty.
 The drivers voted to stop the race with Gregory awarded second place to Stirling Moss in first with Shelby third.
 Fangio was returned unharmed.

 In the meantime, throughout it all during the days leading up to the race Landaker and Fangio became close, if not friends.
 Back in the early days when Fangio first started racing cars he was his own mechanic and because he knew the rigors of keeping and maintaining a car at its maximum personally he always held top mechanics such as Landaker in high regard.
 Fangio always insisted on having his own mechanic, but since the 450-S he was driving was owned by Temple Buell under Edgar care, and knowing Landaker's reputation, he reneged for Cuba.
 Landaker, a modest man about his talents as a mechanic, nevertheless carried Fangio's opinion proudly --- and rightly so.

-I had heard that Fangio had an uncanny ability and it was that uncanny ability that made him the greatest race car driver of his era.
+I had heard that Fangio had an uncanny ability, an uncanny ability that made him the greatest race car driver of his era if not of all time.
 It has been said when Fangio got into a race car a remarkable transformation occurred to his preception of the world, a transformation that gave him an edge over other drivers.
 While he was in the cockpit he and the car would be moving at the same everyday pace as anybody would, with one exception.
 That exception was that the outside world, the world beyond his car relative to himself slowed down.
 Everything around him moved in slow motion, at half speed as it were.
 That gave him more time to make decisions and act on any move.
 If a spectator ran out on the track in front of him the spectator would be moving in slow motion giving Fangio time to go around him or find an alternate response.
 If a car spun out, the same thing.
 He could go around corners faster than anybody because he had all kinds of time to place the car in the right spot and keep his tires right on the very edge of he asphalt without falling off into the shoulder and losing adhesion or traction because everything around him was going so slow.
 When I talked to Landaker about Fangio he said he had heard the same stories, but he said, it wasn't unusual for race drivers to experience similar abilities just not at the level or refinement of Fangio.
 Fangio could control it and if his concentration wasn't shattered or broken he had all the time in the world.

 One day in conversation with Landaker, because of Fangio's ability to have all the time in the world, I mentioned I would love to talk to him.
 Landaker, agreeing with me as to Fangio's ability, saying it was well beyond any other race car driver he had ever seen, told me even though to his knowledge Fangio didn't speak any amount of english if I could get to Nassau, which was coming up in a few weeks, and if Fangio was there, he would introduce the two of us.
 I told him because of money, mostly the lack of it, it wasn't all that feasible I could make it.
 Landaker, looking up from what he was working on and pointing with a wrench in his hand out toward the transporter said, "Then ride with me."